pearcej/complex/_sources/GameOfLife/ImplementingLife.rst

 .. fillintheblank:: q_7.12
    :casei:

-   The author say the simplest method to compute the GoL rules is |blank|
+   The text says the simplest method to compute the GoL rules is to use |blank|

    - :for loops: Correct!
-     :while loops: Not quite, take a look at his code.
+     :while loops: Not quite, take a look at the code.
-     :for loop: Sorry there is more than one of those within the code above.
+     :recursion: Sorry, there is no recursion.
+Look again at the code.
      :x: Not quite.